Deploy Statamic with Git and rsync

 Synchronize content with rsync

 As mentioned above, deployment of your code base (templates and configuration) and dependencies (Statamic and Composer) is done via Git deployment.
 Deploying the content is a separate step.
-We recommend using rsync to up- or down-load new contents to and from your remote fortrabbit App (see also our rsync article).
+We recommend using rsync to upload or download new content to and from your remote fortrabbit app (see also our rsync article).
 On your local computer in the terminal in the Statamic project folder execute:

 (You may not have all these folders on your local system: Only include folders which you do have.)